 A - Arranging the room 1 Clearing the walls Check that you have cleared any charts, diagrams, etc. from the walls.
-2 What needs to be on display Check that you have the following on display: ♦ a clock that all candidates can see clearly ♦ a board or display showing the: • centre number • subject title • paper number • the amount of time remaining for the set task.
-3 Instructions Check that you have: ♦ a copy of the Pearson Instructions for Conducting External Assessments ♦ any subject-specific instructions and/or stationery lists issued by Pearson. В - Identifying candidates 1 Identity of every candidate Make sure you know the identity of every candidate in the room.
+2 What needs to be on display Check that you have the following on display: 3 Instructions Check that you have: ♦ a copy of the Pearson Instructions for Conducting External Assessments ♦ any subject-specific instructions and/or stationery lists issued by Pearson. В - Identifying candidates 1 Identity of every candidate Make sure you know the identity of every candidate in the room.

 C - Before starting the supervised session 1 Instructions for authorised materials Check the instructions in the task paper for the exact requirements for authorised materials such as notes, resources or research.
 2 Instructions on independent working Tell the candidates they must now follow the regulations of the assessment, i.e. at this stage they must now work independently and not communicate with others.
 3 Handing in unauthorised materials Warn candidates that they must give you any unauthorised materials.
 What materials are allowed will be defined in the instructions in the task paper.
 4 Clarify test instructions Tell the candidates to: ♦ fill in the details on the front of the answer booklet and any supplementary sheets, e.g. • candidate name (as it appears in the attendance register) • registration number • centre number ♦ read the instructions in the task paper.
 5 Erratum notices Tell the candidates about any erratum notices.
 6 Answer booklets If candidates are using an answer booklet, remind them to write in the designated sections.
 7 Timing Tell candidates: ♦ when they may begin ♦ how much time they have.
-D - · During the supervised session 1 Attendance register Accurately complete the attendance register.
+D- During the supervised session 1 Attendance register Accurately complete the attendance register.
 2 Be vigilant Supervise the candidates at all times to prevent cheating and distractions.
 3 Communicating with candidates Do not give any information to candidates about: ♦ suspected mistakes in the question paper unless Pearson has issued an erratum notice or given permission ♦ any question on the paper or the requirements for answering particular questions.
 4 Notify candidates at the end of the session Tell candidates to stop writing at the end of the supervised session.